Alex Kirilloff Preview, Player Props: Twins vs. Rockies

-Alex Kirilloff -- with a slugging percentage of .567 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins against the Colorado Rockies, with Matt Koch on the hill, on September 30 at 8:10 PM ET.
+Alex Kirilloff -- with an on-base percentage of .265 in his past 10 games, 80 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Colorado Rockies, with Chase Anderson on the hill, on October 1 at 3:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-2) against the Rockies.
+In his previous game, he went 1-for-4 with a double against the Rockies.

 Sportsbook Promo Codes